top of page

 About pangolins

 Have you heard of pangolins, also known as scaly anteaters?
-These remarkable mammals, native to Asia and Africa, are nature's wonder, and Malaysia is home to the elusive Sunda pangolin.
-Covered in armour-like scales, pangolins are uniquely equipped to defend themselves against predators, making them truly one of a kind.
+These remarkable mammals, native to Asia and Africa, are nature's wonder, and Malaysia is home to the elusive Sunda pangolin (Manis javanica).

 The threats

-Pangolin are under alarming threats, making them the most trafficked mammals in the world.
-Their meat and scales are highly sought after in certain cultures and communities, driving illegal hunting and trade that endanger their survival.
+Pangolins are the most trafficked mammals in the world.
+Their meat and scales are in high demand for consumption and traditional beliefs, driving relentless poaching and illegal trade.

 Sunda pangolin